 The Commission reviews the jurisdictional service standards that apply to SA Power Networks every five years, prior to the commencement of a new revenue regulation period.
 The Commission’s standards, established under the Electricity Act 1996, set reliability performance requirements for SA Power Networks.

-The Commission is seeking feedback on its draft decision on the review of the reliability framework that will apply to SA Power Networks from 1 July 2020 to 30 June 2025.
-Submissions should be provided by Friday, 14 September 2018.
-The Commission will consider all submissions and representations as it prepares its final decision, due to be released in December 2018.
+The Commission has made its final decision on the reliability standards framework that will apply to SA Power Networks from 1 July 2020 to 30 June 2025.

-The draft decision proposes four broad enhancements to the Commission’s current framework:
+The final decision results in two main enhancements to the Commission’s framework:

 • increased accountability of SA Power Networks to its customers through an enhanced regional reporting regime, and

 • controlled GSL scheme costs achieved by refocusing payments to customers with ongoing, persistent reliability issues.

 Network reliability standards will be set to require SA Power Networks to maintain reliability at current levels, rather than improve or reduce performance.

 This approach is supported by results of a customer survey showing customers are satisfied with reliability outcomes, and have limited willingness to pay for reliability improvements.
 Results of economic assessments show no clear economic benefit in setting targets to improve performance.

 Performance targets will continue to apply to feeder-type categories.
 SA Power Networks will be required to report annually on its performance in ten regions.
 It will be required to report directly to its customers to fulfil regular reporting requirements, to provide explanations when it misses performance targets, and following significant network outages.

 Current one-off duration of interruption Guaranteed Service Level (GSL) payments will be replaced with total annual duration of interruption payments.